jaydrive11/AI_Walker/README.md

-# AI Walker - Reinforcement Learning for Bipedal Walking
+# AI Walker - Reinforcement Learning for CartPole Balancing

-This project implements a reinforcement learning solution for the BipedalWalker-v3 environment using the PPO algorithm from Stable-Baselines3.
+This project implements a reinforcement learning solution for the CartPole-v1 environment using the PPO algorithm from Stable-Baselines3.
+The agent learns to balance a pole on a moving cart.

 ## Setup